The Maritime University of Szczecin training centres include:

 - specialized courses, e.g. radio (GMDSS, VHF and related), radar equipment operator (e.g.ARPA), carriage of hazardous cargo HAZMAT and others,

-- updating courses covering new regulations, new technologies and equipment, such as ECDIS use, new elements of slow speed diesel engine diagnosis, new welding methods, etc.
+- updating courses covering new regulations, new technologies and equipment, such as ECDIS use, new elements of low speed diesel engine diagnosis, new welding methods, etc.

-To date, more than 2000 seafarers have taken part in Master Mariner courses, while Chief Engineer courses have been attended by over 1800 ship’s engineers.
-Apart from Polish sailors, among participants are Czechs, Slovaks, Ukrainians and Russians.
+More than 2000 seafarers have taken part in Master Mariner courses so far, while Chief Engineer courses have been attended by over 1800 ship engineers.
+Apart from Polish sailors, among the participants are crew members from many other countries.

 The centre meets the requirements of the STCW Convention and instructions of the competent ministry on the training centre arrangements and holds the necessary certificates: